FudaWiki/fudawiki-files/kabufuda/games/kyo-kabu.md

 ![kabufuda_deck.png](/suryongfiles/kabufuda_deck.png =500x)

 > It was attested to be also played using **Mamefuda**, a one-suited Mekurifuda deck with a similar structure to Kabufuda.
-Mamefuda include: Daina, Mefuda, and Komaru.
+Mamefuda include: Daini, Mefuda, and Komaru.
 {.is-info}

 ![daini_deck.png](/suryongfiles/daini_deck.png =500x)